The auditorium in longitudinal section showing the sky dome.

 Lifts were provided for the organ and orchestra, and the former could also revolve ninety degrees.

 An extraordinary lift was Movietone (downstage center), upon which the talking picture horns descended to storage as the picture sheet flew to clear the deck for vaudeville.
-Only five other Movietone lifts were ever installed, all by Peter Clark and all in Fox Theatres.
+Only six other Movietone lift installations have been documented, five by Peter Clark in Fox Theatres and another at the West Coast [Fox] Oakland.
 To learn more click here.

 Plan drawing of the stage showing all nine elevators.
 Movietone (3) could ascend seventeen feet and the stage lifts seven feet, with the exception of upstage center (6) which could rise twelve feet.